ufcg-lsd/blowout/README.md

 //Reference?
 Tasks or Jobs?

 Blowout is a tool for receiving job submission, monitoring requests and interacting with the [Fogbow Middleware](http://www.fogbowcloud.org/) to execute the jobs in the federated cloud resources.
-Blowout abstracts away a complex distributed infra-structure and allows the user to focus on the application requirements.
+Blowout abstracts away a complex distributed infrastructure and allows the user to focus on the application requirements.

 An example of Blowout job submitter is [Arrebol](http://arrebol.lsd.ufcg.edu.br/).

 The main Blowout features are:
-- feature 1 -- receive jobs submissions and request resources from the federated cloud for these jobs.
+- **Receive and Request**: receive jobs submissions and request resources from the federated cloud for these jobs.
-- feature 2 -- associate to a particular job a resource that match with the job requeriments and request the execution of these job in the resource.
+- **Associate and Execute**: associate to a particular job a resource that match with the job requeriments and request the execution of these job in the resource.
-- feature 3 -- monitor the execution of the job in the associated resource.
+- **Monitor**: monitor the job execution in the associated resource.

 See the following topics to understand the Blowout **architecture**, how to **deploy and configure it**, and finally, how to use it to **execute** jobs.